Better Streets

 Why

-Safe, practical, and attractive streets advance multiple community goals:
+Safe, practical, and comfortable streets advance multiple community goals:

 • People: Better streets support a safer, healthier, more equitable, and more livable community for everyone.